 - The Registered Disability Savings Plan (RDSP)

 The Registered Disability Savings Plan (RDSP) was designed to provide long-term private funding to people with disabilities and help support their families.
-Earnings accumulate tax-free until you take the money out.
+Earnings accumulate tax-free until money is taken out.

 Who is eligible for a Registered Disability Savings Plan?

-You are eligible for a Registered Disability Savings Plan (RDSP) if you :
+A person is eligible for a Registered Disability Savings Plan (RDSP) if they: